I've had an eventful work week! Wednesday I argued before the Court of Appeals for the first time. It was very eventful to me and ....it felt AMAZING.

 In addition to this hearing, I was forced out of my comfort zone on several other occasions this week.
 It's a funny but I'm continually surprised to find that I am feeling more comfortable and confident in my role and equally surprised to find that clients and reporters and other attorneys take me seriously and ask my opinion.

 Despite this growing confidence, in the past two weeks I've frequently found myself under critique or judgment.
-Several times in the past two weeks, my own coworkers have accused me of being "too nice."
+Several times in the past two weeks, I have been accused me of being "too nice."
 But it's never in a positive way.
 It's in a passive aggressive or condescending way.
 I try not to let it bother me but I have yet to find a good way to respond to this criticism.
 When I try to defend myself or even ignore it, I feel like I come across as weak or defensive, which tends to support my critic's point.
 So what else can I do?
 I'm not sure.

 I'm not bothered by the fact that people consider me to be nice.
-I'm bothered by the fact that my coworkers associate niceness with weakness or inferiority.
+I'm bothered by the fact that people associate niceness with weakness or inferiority.
 It's as if they are saying I can't be an effective litigator when I react to incivility or unreasonableness with civility.
 That being agreeable is akin to being a pushover.
 As if, openmindedness and the willingness to thoughtfully consider the position of the other side renders me incompetent.
 Or arrogance is a requirement for being a successful advocate.
 This bothers me VERY much.

 Dear experienced and learned colleagues in the legal profession.
 It is not a sign of weakness to NOT be an asshole.
 Thank you.